A Customer Guide to Transcreation Rates

 The transcreator may present the customer with a range of options to choose from.
 And it takes creative writing skills to execute the chosen option successfully.

 Transcreation rates include time invested

 Because transcreation takes so much thought, even a short transcreation can take a long time.
-The article This simple transcreation example raises controversy for translators explains how transcreating a couple of words can take half an hour.
+As Gwen’s article about slogans shows, transcreating a couple of words can take half an hour.

 The transcreator has to invest time to research the best option.
 Otherwise, the translation will likely fall flat.
 It might be the client’s one shot at connecting with their customer.
 Their big chance to catch the customer’s attention.
 So, although it’s only a couple of words, they need to be the right words.

 The transcreator may also need to be in contact with the client more often than in a translation project.
 There is more creativity involved in transcreation and that means the transcreator may have to clarify the brief more often.
 That takes time.
 There may be marketing materials the transcreator needs to read before starting.
 Videos to be watched.
 All this is part of the transcreator’s billable time.

 For more information about briefing your transcreator, check out How to Get the Best Out of Your Transcreator.
 Mapping Out the Perfect Brief.

 How does the transcreator know the right words to pick?
 When you hire a transcreator, you get a professional translator and a professional copywriter.
 They know their way around writing.
 They understand marketing as well as the languages they work in.

 Transcreators have that copywriting and marketing experience.
 They use their language, translation, and writing abilities to make sure your text hits the mark.
 Every time.
 A poor-quality transcreation can damage your brand.
 Take a look at some of the disastrous transcreations you can find online.
 My blog Transcreation Examples: the Good, the Bad and the Ugly has some cracking examples of poor-quality transcreation.